zawadz88/material-activity-chooser/README.md

 ```

-## Styling the dialog to you own needs
+## Styling the dialog to your own needs
 You can override the default styling of the Activity Chooser to your own needs.
 The easiest way is to override the